sandbox/ecipriano/run/bubblerisengrowth.c

 Problem Data

-We declare the maximum and minimum levels of refinement, the \lambda parameter, the initial radius of the droplet, the growth constant, and additional post-processing variables.
+We declare the maximum and minimum levels of refinemet, the initial bubble radius, the bubble center, the growth constant, and additional data for post-processing.

 double R0 = 0.1e-3;